drewwmercer/drewwmercer.github.io/readme.md

 # Sample Portfolio
-GitHub pages site with a portfolio layout
+This is a GitHub pages site with an introduction, portfolio layout and contact information.

 ## Go To Pages
 https://drewwmercer.github.io/